HoloLabInc/HoloLabDnnPackages/packages/jp.co.hololab.dnn.classification/Documentation/README.md

 ## Which Models Are Supported

+> [!NOTE]
+> ClassificationMode class supports general classification models with input shape is NCHW and output shape is 1 x num_classes.

 The following models are expected to works.
 Please export trained weights to ONNX format.

 * ClassificationMode class : General classification models such as [MobileNet](https://pytorch.org/vision/main/models/mobilenetv3.html), [EfficientNet](https://pytorch.org/vision/main/models/efficientnet.html), and others.

-NOTE: ClassificationMode class supports general classification models with input shape is NCHW and output shape is 1 x num_classes.

 ## How To Add Package